Mrian07/Proyeksi/docs/release-notes/README.md

 ## Older versions

-The following list contains all older releases including OpenProject 3.0, sorted by their release date
+The following list contains all older releases including ProyeksiApp 3.0, sorted by their release date

   - [8.3.2](8-3-2/)
   - [8.3.1](8-3-1/)